Gas vs. Wood Fire Pits: Which Is Right for You in 2026?

 Ideal for: Enthusiasts looking for a non-traditional fire pit shape and style.
 Perfect for those seeking a unique outdoor addition with a transitional aesthetic.

-5. Square Wood Burning Smokeless Fire Pit DIY Kit
+5. Square Smokeless Wood-Burning Fire Pit DIY Kit

 DIY Square Smokeless Fire Pit Kit